sageexplorer/kubernetes-docker-aws-/README.md

  * Rolling update is defined in kubernetes/deployment.yml

  * To perform rolling update, change the version in deployment to a newer version, like v3m or change the container image.

+ * To perfrom a rollout, following command was issued, and the site got restored to the previous version. `kubectl rollout undo deployment/ngnix`

 kubernetes Cluster